pyrmont/updates.inqk.net/src/feeds.md

 profile: true
 ---

-Given that RSS feeds are kind of [a thing][post] for me so it's not much of a surprise to discover that this blog is replete with feeds.
+Given that RSS feeds are kind of [a thing][post] for me, it's not much of a surprise to discover that this blog is replete with feeds.

 [post]: https://articles.inqk.net/2020/02/06/rss-and-newsletters.html